"This site requires JavaScript to work correctly"

 Reminiscing allowed: remember your student days

-I like thinking back to my days at DIT.
-I especially liked the fact that I could try out many things there.
-Whether in the courses, the optional subjects or in my part-time job in the MINT team.
-Due to the small course sizes and the strong support of my fellow students, professors and university staff, I was able to settle in quickly and learn a lot of new things.
-The fact that I had previously completed my Bachelor's degree at another university - the FH Upper Austria - was no problem.
-Although my degree there did not fulfil the necessary ECTS number for the Master, I was able to make up for the missing credits easily with an internship and the required PLVs.
+I have fond memories of the THD.
+Above all, I liked the fact that I was able to try out a lot of things there.
+Whether in the courses, the electives or in my part-time job in the STEM team.
+Thanks to the small course sizes and the strong support from fellow students, professors and university staff, I was able to settle in quickly and learn a lot of new things.
+The fact that I had previously completed my Bachelor's degree at another university - the University of Applied Sciences Upper Austria - was not a problem.
+Although my degree there did not fulfil the required number of ECTS credits for the Master's degree, I was able to make up the missing credits easily with an internship and the required PLVs.

 What advice would you give to today's students?

-Use your studies to try out lots of different things and stay curious!
+Use your studies to try out different things and stay curious.

 Josef Süß